cloudify-labs/nfv_vcpe/README.md

 #Configure Openvpn

-Download base on the client.ovpn configuration, and place replace [lab ip] with ip of the lab found at outputs Please note that port 1111 shoulb be open in the firewall
+Download from github end_point.ovpn openvpn configuration, replace [lab ip] with the ip of the lab, it's found at outputs

+Please note that port 1111 shoulb be open in the firewall

 Before connecting to the vpn search "what is my ip", show the IP address